global-input/global-input-message/README.md

   gloalinputconnector.connect(mobileConfig);
 ```

 When scan the Encrypted QR Code using the [Global Input App](https://globalinput.co.uk/), a form titles as "Content Transfer" will be displayed on the mobile screen.
 The form contains a single field labelled as "Content".
-If you type on the content field on your mobile, the ```setContent()'``` will be invoked with the content parameter in real-time.
+If you type on the content field on your mobile, the ```setContent()``` will be invoked with the content parameter in real-time.
 The GlobalInputConnect component is responsible for displaying an encrypted QR code that contains a one-time-use encryption key among other communication channel parameters.

 The 'displayQRCode' function displays an encrypted QR code that contains a one-time-use encryption key among other communication channel parameters.